 Fruits and vegetables are easy to get our hands on nowadays.
 Even when it’s not the right time of year for certain ones to grow, there are still stores that will have what you’re looking for.
 This is because it’s so simple for us to transport food long distances.
 Nobody stops to think twice about the fact that they can eat berries in January or avocado on toast every day of the year.
 In reality, this isn’t how it’s supposed to work and we’re not really meant to be eating fruits and vegetables when they’re not in season.

 In fact, most people have no cooking clue when fruits and vegetables are and aren’t in season.
 We’ve lost touch with our natural instincts.
 Looking back, about 100 years ago, most people knew the best time to pick blueberries.
 They’d know which fruits and vegetables would grow best in their area and when.
 Things have changed rapidly with convenience and instant gratification.
 So much so that we’ve lost touch with our natural environment entirely.
-These are basic ideas and believe it or not, they have a big impact on our well being.
+These are basic ideas and believe it or not, they have a big impact on our well-being.
 Modern lifestyles are to blame for creating this rift between us and our natural connection to the Earth.

 We’re not suggesting that you go out and start your own farm in your garden.
 You can, but that’s a lot of work.
 We just want you to know what’s in season, why to choose it instead and why it’s important to eat according to the season.
 It might be convenient and all but convenience still hasn’t managed to preserve the taste of the fruits and vegetables either.
 Whereas eating seasonal fruits and veggies provides better taste and nutrition.

 When you buy out-of-season produce, you’re facing early picking, cooling, and heating procedures.
 All of which reduces the taste of the fruits and vegetables.
-Better yet, produce that’s in-season has spent less time from farm to table, so its nutrition and flavor is preserved.
+Better yet, produce that’s in-season has spent less time from farm to table, so its nutrition and flavor are preserved.

 The next time you visit your local grocer, be sure to check that your goods are in-season.